 The Company determined the carrying amounts of cash and cash equivalents, accounts receivable and accounts payable are reasonable estimates of their fair values because of their short-term nature.
-The Company determined that the carrying amounts of borrowings outstanding under its revolving credit facility, credit agreement term loan and senior secured term loan approximate fair value since such borrowings bear interest at variable market rates.
+The Company determined that the carrying amounts of borrowings outstanding under its revolving credit facility, credit agreement term loan, senior secured term loan and short term loan approximate fair value since such borrowings bear interest at variable market rates.